AmanAssassin/Snake_Game/README.md

 1. Fork the repository.
-2. Open with the desired text editor ( prefred VS Code or Pygames)
+2. Open with the desired text editor ( prefred VS Code or Pycharm)
 3. update the paths of resorces used in the function .
 4. Run it.